 If you’re large breasted and suffer with neck, back and shoulder aches, pain during exercise, or bra indentations, you may be a good candidate for breast reduction surgery.
 Dr. Raymond Capone has decades of experience performing breast reductions that reduce the volume of breast tissue, while maintaining a balanced, proportionate overall look.
-If you’re ready to feel more comfortable in your own skin, request a free evaluation with Dr. Capone today.
+If you’re ready to feel more comfortable in your own skin, request an evaluation with Dr. Capone today.

 A breast reduction can give you a perkier and more proportional shape as this procedure not only reduces the size and weight of your breast, but it also lifts and reshapes them.
 You might be a good candidate for breast reduction if you have large breasts and are experiencing the following symptoms:

 It helps you avoid negative conditions experienced by large-breasted women such as:

 Breast reduction also helps you enjoy activities such as jogging, walking or aerobics, which the sheer weight of large breasts can make difficult.
 The heavy weight of large breasts can also lead to poor posture if you slump forward in an attempt to hide overly large breasts.